mathiasbosman/mathiasbosman.me/README.md

 A simple website with a bit of GitHub magic containing my personal resume on [mathiasbosman.be][link_mathiasbosman_be].

+## Development
+1. make sure the dev branch contains the latest state
+2. create a feature branch from the dev branch
+3. make your changes and create a pull request into the dev branch

 ## Deployment
 Steps to deploy:

-1. make sure the master branch contains a deployable state
+1. once you want to publish merge the dev branch into the master branch
-2. `npm run` either `prePatch`, `minorRelease` or `preRelease` and commit the change
-3. create a new release [via GitHub][link_github_new_release] This will trigger [the GitHub workflow](.github/workflows/publish.yml) that builds the project and publishes it to the GitHub pages
+2. create a new release [via GitHub][link_github_new_release] This will trigger [the GitHub workflow](.github/workflows/publish.yml) that builds the project and publishes it to the GitHub pages.
+The version of the GitHub release will be used.
-4. Heroku will automatically stage the master branch
+3. Heroku will automatically stage the master branch
-5. Heroku will run `npm start` and start an express server.
+4. Heroku will run `npm start` and start an express server.
 The config can be found in [server.js](server/server.js)
-6. Check the deployed staging site and deploy the production app manually on Heroku from the master branch
+5. Check the deployed staging site and deploy the production app manually on Heroku from the master branch

 ## Credits

 ### Frameworks and libraries
 - [React.js][link_react_js]
 - GitHub's [Primer.style][link_primer_style] React components.